 The school has been designated by the Secretary of State as a school with a religious character.
-Its Instrument of Government states that it is part of the Catholic Church and is to be conducted as a Catholic school in accordance with Canon Law, the teachings of the Catholic Church and the Trust Deed of the Diocese of Lancaster.
-At all times the school is to serve as a witness to the Catholic Faith in Our Lord Jesus Christ.
-The post therefore requires a practising Catholic who can show by example and from experience that he or she will ensure that the school is distinctively Catholic in all its aspects.
+Its Instrument of Government states that it is part of the Catholic Church and is to be conducted as a Catholic school in accordance with Canon Law, the teachings of the Catholic Church and the diocesan trust deed.
+At all times the school is to serve as a witness to the Catholic faith in Our Lord Jesus Christ.
+The post is therefore reserved for a practising Catholic who can show by example and from experience that he or she will ensure that the school is distinctively Catholic in all its aspects.

-This appointment is with the Governors of the school under the terms of the Catholic Education Service contract signed with the Governors as employers.
-It is subject to the current conditions of service for Headteachers contained in the School Teachers' Pay and Conditions document and other current education and employment legislation including that of the Department for Education.
+This appointment is made by the governing body of the school and is subject to the terms of the Catholic Education Service contract signed with the governors as employers; the current conditions of service for Headteacher contained in the School Teachers' Pay and Conditions document as well as all other current education and employment legislation and statutory guidance.

-This job description is based on the key areas identified in the National Standards of Excellence for Headteachers (2015).
-These standards are built upon The Teaching Standards (2011) which apply to all teachers, including Headteachers.
+This job description is based on the key areas identified in the National Standards for Headteacher (2020).
+These standards are in turn built upon the Teaching Standards (2012) which apply to all teachers, including Headteacher.

-The Governing Body and the Diocese acknowledge the importance of the role of the Catholic Headteacher and will actively offer long term support, encouragement, affirmation and realistic challenge to the successful candidate.
+The governing body and the diocese acknowledge the importance of the role of the Catholic Headteacher and will actively offer continuing support, encouragement, affirmation and realistic challenge to the successful candidate.

-The Governing Body and the Diocese are committed to safeguarding and promoting the welfare of children and young persons and the Headteacher must ensure that the highest priority is given to following the guidance and regulations to safeguard children and young people.
-The successful candidate will be required to undergo an Enhanced Disclosure from the DBS.
+The governing body is committed to safeguarding and promoting the welfare of children and young people.
+The Headteacher must ensure that the highest priority is given to following the guidance and regulations relating to safeguarding and child protection.
+Appointment is conditional upon receipt of satisfactory Disclosure and Barring Service (DBS) checks in relation to criminal and child protection matters.